ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain what environments they have.
+* Explain what environments they have.
-* explain how quickly and easily they can create a new environment.
+* Explain how quickly and easily they can create a new environment.
-* explain what data exists in their pre-production environments.
+* Explain what data exists in their pre-production environments.
-* explain how they are gaining confidence that their service will perform under expected loads (including assisted digital routes).
+* Explain how they are gaining confidence that their service will perform under expected loads (including assisted digital routes).
-* describe testing environments, systems, and approaches for non-digital parts of the service (including assisted digital routes).
+* Describe testing environments, systems, and approaches for non-digital parts of the service (including assisted digital routes).
-* explain how they are checking that their system works on all the supported devices.
+* Explain how they are checking that their system works on all the supported devices.
-* demonstrate their service in a live-like environment.
+* Demonstrate their service in a live-like environment.

 ## Point 11: Make a plan for the event of the digital service being taken temporarily offline.